-Dr. Meland's books will be available for purchase and signing at the event.
-For more information, email email@example.com, or call 910.521.6266.
+Admission to the series is free and open to the public.
+For more information, email firstname.lastname@example.org, or call 910.521.6266.

 Dr. Richard A. Grounds